sunel/eav/docs/master/usage.md

 $ php artisan migrate
 ```

-Thats it, you eav based model is ready now you can start doing CRUD oporations.
+Thats it, your EAV based model is ready now and you can start doing CRUD oporations.